kl0039/Layer2/DID.md

 - To establish a new standard for identity management in the Metaverse ecosystem.

 ## Outcomes

+This project aims to create a new layer 2 solution to address the issue of digital identity in the Metaverse, which is an emerging and rapidly growing field in the Ethereum ecosystem.
+By providing a secure and decentralized digital identity solution, the project will enable users to interact with Metaverse assets and services with greater trust and security.
+This will ultimately help to build a stronger and more robust Ethereum ecosystem by promoting the use and adoption of decentralized applications and services.

+Additionally, the project's research findings and technical developments may also contribute to the broader Ethereum community by advancing the knowledge and understanding of layer 2 solutions and their potential applications.
+The project team also plans to share their research findings and technical developments with the community through publications and presentations at relevant conferences and events.
+This will enable other developers and researchers in the Ethereum ecosystem to build upon the project's work and contribute to the continued growth and development of the ecosystem.

 - A functional layer 2 solution for managing digital identities in the Metaverse, tested and ready for deployment.
 - A new standard for identity management in the Metaverse ecosystem, recognized and adopted by industry stakeholders.